 ARTIST-IN-RESIDENCE OPPORTUNITY IN INGONISH

 This year, the program is open to Canadian professional artists working in visual or craft-based arts.
-Artists may apply for an autumn residency period of six weeks, from September 14 – October 23, 2020.
+Artists may apply for an autumn residency period of six weeks in September to October.

 Residencies offer professional artists the opportunity to focus for a concentrated period on developing new projects, or to work on existing projects within quiet, natural surroundings by the Atlantic Ocean.